briancpark/cs162/README.md

 ```

 ### Linux Installation
-Once inside a virtual machine, you will need to run the following commdands to get things running:
+Once inside a virtual machine, you will need to run the following commands to get things running:

 ```sh
 sudo apt install build-essential gcc-9 g++-9 fzf -y